TRESRC/MMMM/README.md

-# LO Intel — GitHub Pages Edition
+# LO Intel v3 — Vercel Edition

-Single-file, password-protected LO data tool.
-Uses ModelMatch session cookies directly — **no backend, no Vercel, no API keys to manage.**
+Password-protected LO data tool.
+Vercel proxies all ModelMatch API calls server-side using a stored session token — no CORS issues, no token exposed to the browser.

 ---